+We would like to acknowledge the insightful contributions from Jason Pereira from Woodgate Financial Inc., Steve O'Grady and Spenser McCaig from Westcoast Actuaries, and Jacob Milosek and Spencer Brooks from Hendry Warren LLP.
+This work would not have been possible without their contributions.
 We would like to acknowledge the insightful contributions from Jason Pereira from Woodgate Financial Inc., Steve O'Grady and Spenser McCaig from Westcoast Actuaries, Jacob Milosek and Spencer Brooks from Hendry Warren LLP, and Dr. Mark Soth.
 This work would not have been possible without their contributions.
 We accept all errors as our own.